ParadauxIO/FriendlyBot/README.md

 FriendlyBot makes use of a MongoDB database which is integral to the functionality of the bot, the connection url must be specified in the configuration file.
-As well as that, a stable internet connection is required at all times; to talk to discord and the various web APIs the bot makes use of.
+As well as that, a stable internet connection is required at all times; to talk to discord, and the various web APIs the bot makes use of.

 The following instructions are to be executed on the command line (terminal) requiring write permissions.
 This requires both Maven and Git to be added to your terminal's path, other than that these instructions are fairly platform agnostic.